In Memory of Carly: 2022 College Scholar

 Carly’s Story

 Carly was diagnosed with a central nervous system tumor when she was ten years old.
-Her rigorous treatment protocol included two major brain surgeries, multiple smaller surgeries, two years of chemotherapy, and proton radiation.
+Her initial treatment protocol included two major brain surgeries, multiple smaller surgeries, two years of chemotherapy, and proton radiation.

 Her determination and dedication paid off.
 Carly excelled in her classes and was on the honor roll throughout her middle school and high school years in Granby, Connecticut.
-As a high school senior, she is president of her school’s National Honor Society and Editor of the yearbook.
+As a high school senior, she was president of her school’s National Honor Society and Editor of the yearbook.

 Carly’s Advocacy Project